Double-barreled question definition:

 Double-barreled questions example:

-The following examples are research related.
+The following examples are research-related.

 Is this tool interesting and useful?

 This question has two parts embedded.
 Hence the word “double-barreled”.
 Even though interesting and useful are both positive attributes, they are not interchangeable.
 Some respondents might find the tool interesting, but not useful.
-While other might find it useful, but not interesting.
+While others might find it useful, but not interesting.
 But how should they answer?
 And more importantly, how can the surveyor interpret these answers?